 - International Emerging Market Bonds – EMB -3.8%

-Betterment provided me with a short explanation of the risks involved in the recommended portfolio and gave me the opportunity to confirm this risk level.
-When I do so, I then have the opportunity to set up this account.
+Betterment provided me with a short explanation of the risks involved in the recommended portfolio and allowed me to confirm this risk level.
+When I do so, I will have the opportunity to set up this account.
 Once I do that, I return to a screen that shows my choices.

 - Now, I need to fund my account.
 I click on deposit at the top left of the screen, which will take me to a page to enter my bank account information and a deposit.